takanotume24/swpro/README.md

    ```
    Enable the proxy settings for all registered commands
    ```
-   $ sudo swpro enable --all
+   $ sudo swpro enable all
    ```
 <br/>